7 Best Golf Simulators Under $1000 – 2025 Reviews & Buying Guide

 Tittle X 2021 E6 CONNECT Golf Simulator

 The SLX MicroSim takes features of simulator equipment worth thousands of dollars and miniaturizes them into a 7.9g device.
-The latest version uses the E6 CONNECT simulator software by TruGolf, which is one of the best available.
+It uses the E6 CONNECT simulator software by TruGolf, which is one of the best available.

 The SLX MicroSim isn’t designed to use any balls and it comes with a toy stick for swinging, although you can swing your own clubs with foam or real balls if you want.